-Because of the important relation to the fine properties of harmonic measures in the complex plane, see \cite{M}, the universal integral means spectrums of univalent functions have been studied extensively in recent years.
-It is an important and difficult problem to find out the exact values of the universal integral mean spectrums $B(\tau)$ and $B_b(\tau)$.
+Because of its important relation to the fine properties of harmonic measures in the complex plane, see \cite{M}, the universal integral means spectra of univalent functions have been studied extensively in recent years.
+It is an important and difficult problem to find out the exact values of the universal integral means spectra $B(\tau)$ and $B_b(\tau)$.
 We shall first review some main known results and open problems for real $\tau$ in this topic.
 It was first observed by Makarov in \cite{M} that \begin{theorem} $B(\tau)=\max \{B_b(\tau), 3\tau-1\},\, \tau\in \mathbb{R}.$ \end{theorem}

 For large $\tau$, Feng and MacGregor proved in \cite{FM} that $ B(\tau)=3\tau-1,\,\, \tau\geq \frac{2}{5}.$ Also for large $\tau$, see \cite{Po-2}, we have $B_b(\tau)=\tau-1,\,\, \tau\geq 2.$ By considering the lacunary series, Kayumov showed in \cite{Kay} that $ B(\tau)>\frac{\tau^2}{5},\,\, 0<\tau\leq\frac{2}{5}.$ In the paper \cite{CM}, after establishing an important result in the theory of harmonic measures, Carleson and Makarov obtained that \begin{theorem} There is a constant $\tau_{*}<0$ such that $ B_b(\tau)=B(\tau)=|\tau|-1,\,\, \tau\leq \tau_{*}.$ \end{theorem} It is only known that $\tau_{*}\leq -2$.
 It is conjectured that $\tau_{*}=-2$.
 This is equivalent to the celebrated Brennan conjecture that $B(-2)=B_b(-2)=1$, which was raised in \cite{Br}.
 There have been many studies on the Brennan conjecture, see for example, \cite{Be}, \cite{Bish}, \cite{BVZ}, \cite{GU-1}, \cite{GU-2}, \cite{HS-1}, \cite{SS}, \cite{To}.
 The current best upper bound estimate about $B(-2)$ is provided by Hedenmalm and Shimorin in \cite{HS-1}.
 In the paper \cite{CJ}, Carleson and Jones conjectured that $B_b(1)=\frac{1}{4}$.
 A more generalized conjecture was given by Kraetzer in \cite{K} that \begin{conjecture} Let $\tau \in \mathbb{R}$.
 Then